nishansr/Github-ID-Card-Maker/README.md

 - Update documentation as needed
 - Ensure all tests pass before submitting

+## 🔧 Troubleshooting

+### Common Issues

+**Card not displaying in README?**
+- Ensure the API URL is correct and accessible
+- Check if deployment protection is disabled in Vercel
+- Verify the GitHub username is valid

+**API returning 401 error?**
+- Make sure `GICM_TOKEN_KEY` environment variable is set in Vercel
+- Verify your GitHub Personal Access Token has the correct permissions
+- Check if the token hasn't expired

+**Styling issues?**
+- Clear your browser cache
+- Try a different theme parameter
+- Ensure all required parameters are included in the URL

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.